raccoon-ncku/DCCG/Lecture/Lecture_03/README.md

 ```
 ![conda_activate_env](/Assets/imgs/conda_activate.png)

 When an environment is activated, the name of the environment will be shown in front of the command prompt.
 In this case, it is `(DCCG)`.
-Continue to install COMPAS and COMPAS_view2:
+Continue to install COMPAS_viewer:
 ```
 pip install compas_viewer
 ```